 Strangely, it wasn't anything Breitbart wrote in either of those first two posts that got him the heave-ho – it was comments he'd made in a phone interview to another site, The Daily Caller, for which HuffPo saw fit to admonish as an ad-hominem attack that violated its editorial policy.

 I think we all fully recognize that HuffPo is its own entity, it can do as it pleases.
 As a libertarian minded individual, I embrace self-regulation.
 But there are instances where certain actions defy all logic, and in my view, this is one of them.
 The concept of an ex post facto "no ad hominem attacks" rule is not only ludicrous, it leaves the door wide open to show just how arbitrary and desperate this decision really was.
 We'll all be pouring through HuffPo's list of bloggers and pointing out instances where they've committed the atrocity of ad-hominem attacks on other websites, radio or television.
-In fact, my colleague Alex Marlow has thoroughly busted Van Jones
+In fact, my colleague Alex Marlow has thoroughly busted Van Jones for this violation already.

 All this left me wondering what else is driving such arbitrary decision making over at HuffPo.
-Hearkening back to the anti-Glenn Beck campaign that Color of Change and its partner CREDO have been running, my attention was diverted to Color of Change's other
+Hearkening back to the anti-Glenn Beck campaign that Color of Change and its partner CREDO have been running, my attention was diverted to Color of Change's other co-founder, James Rucker.

 You'll recall it was Rucker, also a HuffPo blogger, who gleefully declared victory last November when ABC News Dropped Andrew Breitbart from its planned election night coverage, after two days of unrelenting phone calls to key executives of ABC and parent company Disney, and a petition.

 Again, self-regulation is a great thing – when it's predicated on facts.
 Color of Change has been a leader in the practice of repeating false information over and over again, until it becomes truth.
 Of all of the arguments I've personally had with individuals who to this day insist that it's a proven fact the Tea Party spit on and hurled the "N-word" at members of the Congressional Black Caucus, the majority have shown me a Color of Change email as undisputed proof.
 (The email of course dually served as a fund-raiser).

 It goes without saying that when Andrew Breitbart dedicates his debut HuffPo piece to defending the Tea Party against this myth, Color of Change has a problem on its hands.
-Because for the first time, details of this defense are actually published before a largely liberal audience
+Because for the first time, details of this defense are actually published before a largely liberal audience.

 "Did you know that there's video evidence that it isn't true?
 Not just one video, either.
 Four of them.
 Yes.
 Four.
 Of.
 Them. "

 Breitbart's Big sites have documented countless other examples of proof that repudiates the unjust accusations of racism leveled against the tea party in so many other instances.
 Just search for "tea party infiltrator," "fraudulent racism," or "fake tea party racism" to start.
 While these stories reach conservatives, they never make it to liberal readers, and organizations like Color of Change want to keep it that way.
 Any legitimate defense of the tea party that could possibly make it to the eyes of any liberal who might have a conscience and an interest in the truth is a threat to the organization's thus far fruitful racial narrative.

 Considering that Rucker, himself a HuffPo blogger, has used the AOL/Huffington Post as a platform to attack Andrew Breitbart and the Tea Party, I don't think it's entirely inappropriate to question his motives for wanting to silence Breibart.

 While I'm sure Van Jones (who used to be listed on the Color of Change site until his ouster from the White House) still has his own axe to grind with Breitbart, James Rucker is the other co-founder and its current Executive Director.
-It's James Rucker whose name remains listed on the Color of Change site
+It's James Rucker whose name remains listed on the Color of Change site.

 James Rucker is co-founder of ColorOfChange.org and serves as its executive director.
 Prior to co-founding ColorOfChange, James served as Director of Grassroots Mobilization for MoveOn.org Political Action and MoveOn.org Civic Action and was instrumental in developing and executing on fundraising, technology, and campaign strategies.
 James has worked in various roles in the software industry in San Francisco and has provided coaching and technology consulting for other start-up ventures.

 But Rucker's influence is probably best felt by his role as a key member of the Democracy Alliance, and more specifically, New Media Ventures, a subset of Democracy Alliance that focuses specifically on funding progressive start-ups with seed money needs in the range of $50,000 to $100,000.
 Based on the Angel investment models of Silicon Valley, Rucker, himself a California software entrepreneur, and his cohorts select and fund projects that help advance the progressive movement, ensuring that smaller entrepreneurial ventures that "could be the next Act Blue or Huffington Post" aren't left competing unfairly with the big dogs vying for Democracy Alliance level funding.

 The next Huffington Post, huh?
 As the original Huffington Post moves into its next phase of life, I'm sensing Andrew Breitbart would certainly be a sharp thorn in the side to such a startup endeavor.

-There's another individual who shares Rucker's background with the Secretary of State Project and Democracy Alliance, and that's Michael Kieschnick, CEO and President of CREDO
+There's another individual who shares Rucker's background with the Secretary of State Project and Democracy Alliance, and that's Michael Kieschnick, CEO and President of CREDO.

 Yeah, that Michael Kieschnick.
-And yeah, THAT CREDO
+And yeah, THAT CREDO.

 Color of Change partners with CREDO to deliver tele-campaign capabilities through the CREDO mobile phone service.
 Members are able to participate in numerous progressive campaigns in much the same way many of us donate to the Red Cross from our cell phones.